cure-lab/SCINet/README.md

 - [x] Provide all training logs.

 - [x] Support RevIN to handle datasets with a large train-test sample distribution gap.
 To activate, simply add ```--RIN True``` to the command line. [**Read more**](./docs/RevIN.md)

+- [x] Using trend decomposition as residual connection brings large performance boost on several datasets.
+To activate, simply add ```--decompose True``` to the command line.
+More experiment result will be avaliable soon.

+STAY TUNED!
+We will update several times in next month.

 [comment]: <> (## To-do items)